joshhornby/joshhornby.github.io/_posts/2021-01-10-notes-on-a-managers-path.md

 title:  Notes on A Manager's Path
 date:   2021-01-10 14:30:00
 tags: [management, career]
-description: Camille Fournier's "A Manager's Path" is a guide for navigating the technical career ladder
+description: "Camille Fournier's "A Manager's Path" is a guide for navigating the technical career ladder"
 sitemap:
     priority: 0.7
     changefreq: 'monthly'